Sorry, nothing in cart.

 How does Rapact 5 mg work?

 Rapact 5 mg is an anticancer medication.
 This anticancer medicine depends on Everolimus for obstructing blood flow to the tumors.
 This promotes assistance in decelerating the development and creation of tumor cells.
-The medicine gets in the action by associating with the FKBP-12 proteins and across complicated creation that restricts the functions of mTOR.
+The medicine gets into action by associating with the FKBP-12 proteins and inhibiting the complicated creation that restricts the functions of mTOR.

 Recommended Dosage